When the Boot Screen freezes you may see two possible screens.

 HunterLab Remote Access Support is available for all Essentials embedded software products

 HunterLab Technical Support team provides remote support to HunterLab customers by connecting to the end-user instrument and troubleshoot their technical issues.
 Technical Support agents need to adhere to the remote support policies to have a successful remote session.

 When a HunterLab customer requests a remote support session and they don’t have the Host tool installed on their instruments, the technical support agent needs to do the following:

-- Step1: Sends an e-mail that asks the customer to register their instrument on the registration form https://www.hunterlab.com/ras-registration.html
+- Step1: Sends an e-mail that asks the customer to register by creating a Support Request in the support site and select: "I need 'RAS Registration'"

 - Step3: When the host tool is successfully installed in the customer's instrument, it is important to remind the customer of the following instructions before you start a remote session:

 - Connect the instrument to the Ethernet.

 - Make sure that the instrument generates an IP address.

 - Restart RAS by following the instruction in this link: https://support.hunterlab.com/hc/en-us/articles/115005892646-How-to-Restart-the-Remote-Access-Support-RAS-